Master of Arts in Arts Administration and Policy

-The SAIC Arts Administration and Policy program strongly encourages interaction with current debates and professional situations.
+The SAIC Master of Arts in Arts Administration and Policy program strongly encourages interaction with current debates and professional situations.
 Students plan their studies around their research needs that culminate in a thesis.

-Interactions and practical experiences are actively encouraged and are facilitated through the arts administration fieldwork and internship program, participation in SAIC Study Trips, the international field study class, and the departmental colloquium with a series of invited, distinguished guest lecturers.
+Interactions and practical experiences are actively encouraged and are facilitated through the arts administration Management Studio, and ProSeminar 1 with a series of invited, distinguished guest lecturers.

 Previous Arts Administration and Policy Study Trip destinations include: